wharfkit/website/src/lib/docs/Upgrading.md

 `@wharfkit/cli`, `@wharfkit/protocol-esr` and `@wharfkit/session` re-export a namespace they import from a CommonJS dependency, such as the `zlib` option `session` hands to a signing request.
 In the 3.x line the CommonJS bundles built that namespace with a `null` prototype and froze it, so `namespace instanceof Object` was `false` and the object rejected writes.
 In 4.0.0 it inherits the dependency's own prototype and is not frozen, which matches the TypeScript sources and the ES module bundles.

 Reading properties and calling methods behaves the same either way.
-Code that tests one of these namespaces with `instanceof`, `Object.getPrototypeOf`, or `Object.isFrozen` sees a different answer, and code that assigns onto one now succeeds silently where it previously threw in strict mode.
+Code that tests one of these namespaces with `instanceof`, `Object.getPrototypeOf`, or `Object.isFrozen` sees a different answer, and code that assigns onto one succeeds silently in 4.0.0 where it threw in strict mode before.

 ### Licensing

 Every package in the release is licensed under plain `BSD-3-Clause`, with one license text across the repository.
 Before 4.0.0 the license text in most packages carried a no-military-use clause, some manifests declared it as `BSD-3-Clause-No-Military-License`, and `@wharfkit/signing-request` was MIT.
 If your license compliance tooling records `@wharfkit/*` packages by SPDX identifier, expect the identifiers to change.

-## Confirming you resolve one copy of antelope
+## Confirming one copy of antelope

 `@wharfkit/antelope` prints this to the console when it detects two copies of itself at runtime: